NCERT Solutions for Class 10 Science Chapter 9 Light Reflection and Refraction

 Convex mirrors are preferred as a rearview mirror in vehicles as:

-i) It forms an erect (Rigidly upright or straight.) image of an object hence object becomes easily identified.
+i) It forms an erect (Rigidly upright or straight) image of an object, hence the object becomes easily identified.

-iii) An object that is far away from us is seen closer which helps us to take early decisions while driving.
+iii) An object that is far away from us is seen closer, which helps us to make early decisions while driving.

 Topic 9.2.4 Mirror formula and Magnification